 When we lived in Texas, I rarely used cash.
-Paper money and coins are inconvenient and filthy.
+Paper money and coins are inconvenient and germ-ridden.
 Besides, I’d rather be racking up points on my credit cards.
-I had a system of keeping exactly $19 in my wallet (to ensure I had a nice assortment of bills) and would often go several MONTHS before I had to replace any of the money.
+I had a system of keeping exactly $19 in my wallet (to ensure I had a nice assortment of bills) and would often go several MONTHS before I had to replace any of the bills.

 Similarly, when we were planning our trip to visit family in Japan this summer, I really didn’t want to have to convert a bunch of dollars to yen.
 Not only do you take a hit with currency conversion fees, but it’s risky to carry around a huge wad of cash.
 Credit cards with no foreign transaction fees do the currency exchange on the fly.
 Further, you are assured to only convert as much as you need.